tskit-dev/tskit/docs/development.md

 [releases page](https://github.com/tskit-dev/tskit/releases) (Click on the little pencil).
 Publishing this release will cause the github action to deploy to the [production PyPI](https://pypi.org/project/tskit/).

+#### Automatic tagging via GitHub UI

+Once the repo is in a ready state to tag, it is also possible to create the release directly in the GitHub UI.
+Click on the "Draft new release" button on the "releases" page, and update the release notes based on the changelog.
+Then set the tag number appropriately (create tag on release) and create the release.
+This will trigger the wheel build and should result in the artefacts being uploaded to PyPI.
+It is a good idea to go the "actions" tab to check that this completes and uploads.

+#### Post release

 After release, start a section in the changelog for new developments, close the GitHub issue milestone of the release and update the python version to a `.dev`.
 For a major release the website (github repo tskit-dev/tskit-site) should then